KatherineMichel/church-website-and-marketing-on-a-budget/the_bible_app_case_study.md

-# The Bible App Case Study
+# LifeChurch and The Bible App Case Study

 How has a religious app achieved [100 million+ downloads](http://www.businessinsider.com/youversion-bible-app-has-100-million-downloads-2013-7), and become a publicity engine for its parent church?
 Analyzing a "business" model that has the potential to disrupt traditional religion.